1972 Spanish Grand Prix

 1994 San Marino Grand Prix

 The race all-but confirmed itself as the darkest weekend in F1 history when Ayrton Senna - for reasons still unknown - crashed into the barriers at Tamburello at the start of lap seven.
-He was tended to by medical staff at the scene, including doctor Professor Sid Watkins, before being airlifted to a local hospital.
+He was tended to by medical staff at the scene before being airlifted to a local hospital.

 Formula 1 had lost perhaps its most revered driver and Senna’s death was up there with Jim Clark’s in terms of the impact it had on the sport and those working within it.
 Brazil went into a state of national mourning and the FIA introduced a raft of safety improvements in the wake of the accident.
 Imola itself finally altered the layout of the track, and Williams found itself embroiled in a legal case which didn’t come to an end until 2007.

 Senna has since achieved the status of a sporting icon.
-Though there are question marks over some of the things he did during his career, there could be no questioning his fundamental good character, as evidenced by the Austrian flag that was found in the wreckage of his Williams FW16 - a planned tribute to Ratzenberger that was never realised.
+Though there are question marks over some of the things he did during his career, there could be no questioning his fundamental good character, as evidenced by the Austrian flag that was found in the wreckage of his Williams FW16 - a planned tribute to Ratzenberger that was never realised - and his otherworldly levels of talent behind the wheel of a racing car.

 2016 Russian Grand Prix